O-Karlsson/O-karlsson.github.io/CV.md

 **Researcher**
 Centre for Economic Demography, School of Economics and Management, Lund University, Sweden
 *2018 – 2019*
-- Contributed to research in historical demography studying socioeconomic disparties in child mortality in 19th century Sweden.
+- Contributed to research in historical demography, studying socioeconomic disparities in child mortality in 19th century Sweden.
-- Prepared data from a unique historical demographic database, containing full information of all vital events and occupations within a region in southern Sweden.
+- Prepared data from a unique historical economic and demographic database, containing full information of all vital events and occupations within a region in southern Sweden.
 - Conducted survival analyses.
 - Contributed to writing of a journal article.